PeterBengtson/Ooloi-docs/ADRs/0022-Frontend-Event-Driven-Data-Synchronization.md

 ## Decision

-We will implement an **event-driven data synchronization architecture** with four key components:
+We will implement an **event-driven data synchronization architecture using direct JavaFX** with five key components:

 ### 1. Frontend Layout Object Hierarchy